Premiered at Symphony Hall, Boston, on 29 January 1932, with the Boston Symphony Orchestra; Serge Koussevitzky, Conductor and George Gershwin, Piano.

 The form most commonly heard today is a re-orchestrated version created fourteen years after Gershwin’s death.
 Since this version is the only one offered by the publisher, it has been almost impossible for orchestras to perform the piece as Gershwin envisioned it.
 However, the 1931 recording (above) of a run-through of the music, with Gershwin playing the solos and conducting the orchestra, gives some idea of the original version.
 Michael Tilson Thomas has been a promulgator of Gershwin’s original 1931 version.
 He sought out the original manuscript in the library as the basis of his 1985 recording and for his later performances.

 My bonny John Wilson‘s latest CD release, The Best of The John Wilson Orchestra, recycles some of the song hits from his BBC Proms shows—but it also includes his never-heard-before version of Gershwin’s Second (here called “New York”) Rhapsody.
-A bit heavy-handed.
+A bit ham-fisted all around.

 “For those who are familiar with the score, the very opening will seem slower.
 It is clear from Gershwin’s metronome markings and from the articulations in the orchestral parts that he intended the opening to be moderately fast (marked ‘Risoluto e Ben Marcato’ in the composer’s hand), exposing its inner syncopation and then accelerating.
 ‘Summertime’ is faster than we are accustomed.
 It is not a sad song, after all, and ‘A Woman is a Sometime Thing’ is slower.
 In fact, these two ‘lullabies’ by the mother and the father of their nameless child, are at the same metronome marking.
 In other words, Gershwin wanted to link the daddy and the mommy to each other by the speed of their music, even if their words and styles are quite (humorously) different.”
 On Porgy & Bess ©John Mauceri